 Hiccups may also be spelled "hiccoughs" and are medically known as SDF (synchronous diaphragmatic flutter) or singultus.

-Hiccups can often occur for no apparent reason.
-It's common to get a bout of hiccups every now and again and there is no need for alarm should you get one.
+Hiccups can occur for no apparent reason.
+It is common to get a bout of hiccups every now and again and there is no need for alarm.
 In the majority of cases, hiccups resolve without any treatment within a few minutes.

 Hiccups can occur individually or in bouts and commonly happen rhythmically, meaning that the interval between each hiccup is relatively constant.
 Most people find them to be a minor nuisance.
 However, prolonged hiccups can became a serious medical problem and require treatment.
 Prolonged hiccups affect men much more than women.
 When attacks last longer than a month, the hiccups are termed intractable.